rockerBOO/awesome-neovim/README.md

 - [tjdevries/train.nvim](https://github.com/tjdevries/train.nvim) - Train yourself with vim motions and make your own train tracks.
 - [phaazon/hop.nvim](https://github.com/phaazon/hop.nvim) - Hop is an EasyMotion-like plugin allowing you to jump anywhere in a document with as few keystrokes as possible.
 - [ggandor/lightspeed.nvim](https://github.com/ggandor/lightspeed.nvim) - A Sneak-like plugin offering unparalleled navigation speed via ahead-of-time displayed labels, that eliminate the pause between entering the search pattern and selecting the target.
+- [mfussenegger/nvim-ts-hint-textobject](https://github.com/mfussenegger/nvim-ts-hint-textobject) - Region selection with hints on the AST nodes of a document powered by treesitter.

 ### Code Runner